 When their “testimony” is finished, then victory and judgment unfold with the blast of the “seventh trumpet.”
 But first, the “two witnesses” must be killed for their “testimony.”

-Despite the great “plagues” inflicted on the “inhabitants of the earth,” they do not heed the “testimony” of the “two witnesses” and repent.
+Despite the great “plagues” inflicted on the “inhabitants of the earth,” they do not heed the “testimony” of the “witnesses” or repent.
 Instead, the “beast ascends from the Abyss” to destroy them.
-But the “slain Lamb” will turn apparent defeat into victory, and the “testimony” of the martyred “witnesses” will be vindicated at the final trumpet blast.
+But the “slain Lamb” will turn their death into victory, and the “testimony” of the martyred “witnesses” will be vindicated at the final trumpet blast.